Additional Student Information

 Notification to Parents

 Parking is available for students living on-campus and off-campus, as well as for staff and faculty.
-Parking permits should be purchased from the ACU Police Department or at THE DEPOT in the Campus Center.
+Parking permits should be purchased from the ACU Police Department.
 For current policies and procedures for parking and motor vehicle registration, please consult the Regulations for Parking and Operation of Motor Vehicles on the ACU Police Department website.

 Student Organization Handbook

 Students are encouraged to become involved in the many student organizations that are an important part of the ACU experience.
-For more information about the many organizations, click here.
-For more information about student organization policies, click here.
+For more information about the many organizations, as well as student organization policies, visit the Beyond the Classroom page.

 Student role in ACU Decision-Making

 ACU students are encouraged to seek involvement in campus committees and organizations, and to participate in the process of helping to continually improve ACU and her efforts to fulfill the mission of educating students for Christian service and leadership throughout the world.